-Certification and licensing requirements for dental assistants differ by state, so check with the North Carolina dental board for your state’s mandates.
-Assistants working with X-ray machines more than likely will have to be certified and licensed.
-A large number of dental assistants who are either required or elect to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).
+Certification and licensing requirements for dental assistants differ by state, so consult with the North Carolina dental board for your state’s policies.
+Assistants dealing with X-ray machines most likely will have to be certified and licensed.
+Most dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) examination provided by the Dental Assisting National Board (DANB).

 Dental Assistant Education Options